Active recovery involves performing low-intensity exercises like jogging or swimming after a high-intensity training session.

 The Benefits of Active Recovery

-Active recovery will help you recover faster and train at a higher level during your next training session.
-Some benefits of active recovery include:
+While passive recovery, or complete rest, is beneficial if you’re injured or particularly tired, active recovery will help you recover faster and train at a higher level during your next training session.

 - Encouraging waste and toxin removal from your muscles by maintaining a steady flow of oxygen and nutrient-rich blood